alazifi/FungiGuard-Firmware/README.md

 </div>

 #### :pencil2: Tasks:
-- read incoming data from sensor unit
+- read incoming data from Thingsboard
-- display data via LCD I2C
+- act as linear actuator to open circulation

 <a name="automation_unit"></a>
 ### Automation unit